gokhancag/mozio/README.md

 aws cloudformation describe-stacks --stack-name MozioFargate
 ```

-Verify the parameters and check `StackStatus` field for the status
+Verify the parameters and check `StackStatus` field for the status.
 Alternatively, check the AWS CloudFormation console for status updates.

 #### Step 4: Access the Deployed Application
 Once the stack is successfully deployed, retrieve the ALB's DNS name to access the application: